racket/rhombus/design/equality/equality-predicates.rst

 References
 ----------

-`RRFI [Draft]: Equality and Order Relations Interface <https://github.com/countvajhula/rhombus-prototype/blob/master/rrfi/equality.rst>`_ -- The companion to the present proposal, this proposes a "two-level" scheme that can be used to safely extend and customize the predicates described in the present document.
+`Two-level Universal Scheme for the Extension of Equality <https://github.com/racket/rhombus-prototype/blob/master/design/equality-extension.rst>`_ -- The companion to the present proposal, this proposes a "two-level" scheme that can be used to safely extend and customize the predicates described in the present document.

 Rhombus Discussion: `What do we do about equality? <https://github.com/racket/rhombus-prototype/issues/16>`_